apache/trafficserver/doc/reference/configuration/records.config.en.rst

    exception being if you run Traffic Server with a protocol plugin, and would like for it to not support HTTP requests at all.

-.. ts:cv:: CONFIG proxy.config.http.cache.required INT 0
+.. ts:cv:: CONFIG proxy.config.http.wait_for_cache INT 0
-   :reloadable:

    If the cache cannot be initialized or read for some reason, this variable decides whether we should continue serving the requests.
 This setting only